Today you're going to learn all the potential benefits of CBD and CBD oil.

 3. CBD Could Help with Arthritis

-For example, a 2000 study done on mince, found that oral administration of CBD effectively blocked the progression of collagen-induced arthritis.
+A 2000 mice study found that oral CBD blocked the progression of collagen-induced arthritis (9).

-A more recent study done on mice, published in 2016, found that the application of topical CBD gel:
+A more recent study done on mice, published in 2016, found that the application of topical CBD gel (10):

-significantly reduced joint swelling, limb posture scores as a rating of spontaneous pain, immune cell infiltration and thickening of the synovial membrane in a dose‐dependent manner
+significantly reduced joint swelling, limb posture scores as a rating of spontaneous pain, immune cell infiltration and thickening of the synovial membrane in a dose‐dependent manner, without evident side‐effects

 4. CBD Could Help with Inflammatory Bowel Disease

-You already know that CBD is beneficial for inflammation in general.
+You already know that CBD has anti-inflammatory effects.

-For example, a 2011 study found that CBD counteracts the inflammatory environment in human colonic tissue derived from Ulcerative Colitis (UC) patients, which is a form of inflammatory bowel disease.
+A 2011 study found that CBD reduces inflammation in colonic tissue from Ulcerative Colitis patients.
+Ulcerative Colitis is a form of inflammatory bowel disease (11).

 CBD Oil Benefits for Mental Health Disorders (Anxiety, Depression, etc.)